AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/personalization/contexthub.md

 ### Fullscreen Mode {#fullscreen-mode}

-Popup overlays can include an icon that you click or tap to expand the popup content to cover the entire browser window or screen.
+Popup overlays can include an icon that you select to expand the popup content to cover the entire browser window or screen.

 ![Fullscreen button](/help/sites-cloud/authoring/assets/contexthub-fullscreen.png)